VictorOnink/Lagrangian-Transport-Scenarios/src/scenarios/README.md

 - `coastal_proximity.py`: This is a beaching scenario where a particle beaches when it is within the coastal zone for more than a predetermined period of time.
 This has not been included in any final paper
 - `stochastic_scenario.py`: This is a beaching/resuspension scenario where beaching/resuspension are implemented stochastically when the particle is within the coastal zone.
 This is the main scenario described in [Onink et al. (2021)](https://doi.org/10.1088/1748-9326/abecbd).
 - `shore_dependent_resuspension_scenario.py`: This beaching/resuspension scenario is very similar to the `stochastic_scenario.py` scenario, but here the resuspension rate is spatially varying based on the sandiness of the coastline.
 This scenario was also described in [Onink et al. (2021)](https://doi.org/10.1088/1748-9326/abecbd).
+- `BlueCloudBackwards.py`: This is a 2D transport scenario set up to do back-in-time simulations for the Blue Cloud Hackathon
+- `BlueCloudForwards.py`: The equivalent to `BlueCloudBackwards.py`, but then for forward-in-time simulations for the Blue Cloud Hackathon